Susaye Greene

 Susaye Greene (born September 13, 1950) is an American singer and songwriter.
 She was the last official member to join the Motown girl group The Supremes, remaining in the group during its final year of existence from 1976 to 1977.
-She is a successful songwriter as well, having written hit records for Michael Jackson, Deniece Williams, and many others.
+She is a successful songwriter as well, having written hit records for Michael Jackson, Deniece Williams, and others.

 Biography

 Early life and career

 Born in Houston, Texas, Greene began her professional career at age 12.
 As a teenager, she moved to New York City where she attended Professional Children School, graduating in 1966 and later from the New York City High School of Performing Arts, and appeared in various commercials.
 Prior to joining The Supremes, Greene sang with Ray Charles' Raelettes and Stevie Wonder's Wonderlove, which paired her with Deniece Williams and Shirley Brewer.
 In 1973 she sang lead as a guest vocalist on New Birth's hit "Until It's Time for You to Go" (a cover of Buffy Sainte-Marie's song).
 In 1975 she co-wrote "Free", Williams' breakthrough single.